awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

 .. figure:: ../../../../../tutorial/distributed_ips.png
     :align: center

-.. note:: If possible, use **private IP addresses**, insteand of public IP addresses.
-Public IP addresses may have additional port constraints, which cause communication issues.
+.. note:: We recommend to use **private IP addresses** on AWS EC2 cluster to avoid any possible port constraints.

-Put this file into container's ``/data/`` folder.
+Put the IP list file into container's ``/data/`` folder.

 Check port
 ................
-The GraphStorm Docker container uses port ``2222`` to **ssh** to containers running on other machines without passwords.
-Please make sure all host instances do not use this port.
+The GraphStorm Docker container uses port ``2222`` to **ssh** to containers running on other machines without password.
+Please make sure the port is not used by other processes.

 Users also need to make sure the port ``2222`` is open for **ssh** commands.